-Today I'm welcoming Craig R. Hipkins and his book - Clement: The Templar's Treasure (Clement Book 3) - to my blog as part of the blog tour hosted by The Coffee Pot Book Club (founded by Mary Anne Yarde)
+Today I'm welcoming Linnea Tanner and her book - Skull's Vengeance (Book 4 of Curse of Clansmen and Kings series) - to my blog as part of the blog tour hosted by The Coffee Pot Book Club (founded by Mary Anne Yarde)

-Delighted to share a guest post with you all, but first I will introduce the book.
+I'm delighted to share an excerpt with you all, but first I will introduce the book.

 You can purchase a copy of the book via -

 Barnes and Noble: